Massenet Manon Act 1 Prelude

 Jules Massenet: Prelude to Act 1, from the opera 'Manon'.
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.

 |Track ID number:||22304|

 |Moods/Emotions:||Excited / Enthusiastic / Energetic -- Busy / Active / Bustling -- Celebratory / Triumphant / Successful -- Heroic / Patriotic / Valiant -- Regal / Majestic / Honorable -- Classy / Elegant / Exclusive|

 |Suggested Production Types:||Documentary / Culture / Art -- Historical: Older History / Ancient -- Period Drama / Melodrama -- TV Commercial - Exciting / Euphoric|

 |Prominent Instruments:||Full orchestra|

 |Artist:||Massenet, Jules -- Shockwave-Sound Royalty Free|